 We stock up on energy drinks when they’re on sale.
 The cheapest we typically get energy drinks for is $1.00/can.

 I usually buy my maté in bulk off Amazon.
-Currently, I can get a half key of South America’s finest for $9.87 off Amazon.
+Currently, I can get a half key of South America’s finest (affiliate link) for under ten bucks off Amazon.
 I measured it out using highly technical science methods that I learned in grad school (a kitchen scale and a teaspoon), and found out that there are roughly 300 teaspoons in each bag of maté.

 I usually put one teaspoon of maté in each 8-oz cup.
 I could brew it a second time, but it usually tastes a lot more watered-down, and I figure most of the caffeine has been extracted by that point anyways so I usually don’t bother.